lamansky/rtrim-array/readme.md

 ### Parameters

-1. `arr` (Array or Array-like): The array that might have ending elements to be removed.
+1. Bindable: `arr` (Array or Array-like): The array that might have ending elements to be removed.
 2. Optional: `trim` (any): A Function that tests elements (returning `true` if the element should be trimmed), or an Array of elements to be trimmed, or any single value that should be trimmed.
 If this argument is omitted, then `undefined` will be trimmed.

 ### Return Value